 We have learned a lot throughout our CHD LIFE work, including the critical value of partnerships.
 Health care services, advocacy groups and families, and academic partners can bring together an incredible wealth of knowledge and experience to develop innovative approaches and improvements in care.
 With neurodevelopment a national priority in the care of children with CHD, strong partnerships are more important than ever.

-PICTURED (L-R): Karen Eagleson, A/Prof Sanjeewa Kularatna, Dr Sameera Senanayake, Dr Ben Auld, A/Prof Rob Justo, Jenna English, Dr Bridget Abell, Prof Steven McPhail
+TOP (L-R): Karen Eagleson, A/Prof Sanjeewa Kularatna, Dr Sameera Senanayake, Dr Ben Auld, A/Prof Rob Justo, Jenna English, Dr Bridget Abell, Prof Steven McPhail